uvaai/ml2/20 Module 2/30 Model Release Strategies/content.md

-whole](https://openai.com/blog/introducing-openai), ended up choosing the following release strategy for these ChatGPT models: an unreleased model and training set, with limited free access to producing outputs for prompts, while monitizing access during peak hours and more advanced features, like their newly released GPT-4 model.
+whole](https://openai.com/blog/introducing-openai), ended up choosing the following release strategy for these ChatGPT models: an unreleased model and training set, with limited free access to producing outputs for prompts, while monitizing access during peak hours and when using more advanced features, like their newly released GPT-4 model.
 For this assignment, assume the hypothetical new language model is another large leap in improvement over ChatGPT's output, and so is completely indistinguishable from human writing.

 Your assignment should be long enough to make a clear and cohesive argument for your point of view.
 In general, this tends to correspond with around 500 words.